serleno8/Aiostreams/README.md

 ## Disclaimer

-AIOStreams and its developer do not host, store, or distribute any content that is found using this addon.
+Scrapie and its developer do not host, store, or distribute any content that is found using this addon.
 All content is sourced from publicly available addons.
-AIOStreams does not endorse or promote piracy in any form.
+Scrapie does not endorse or promote piracy in any form.
 It is the user's responsibility to ensure that their use of this addon is in compliance with their local laws and regulations.

 ## Credits

 - Thanks to [sleeyax/stremio-easynews-addon](https://github.com/Sleeyax/stremio-easynews-addon) for the repository structure and dockerfile.
-- Thanks to all addon devs for creating the upstream addons that AIOStreams scrapes.
+- Thanks to all addon devs for creating the upstream addons that Scrapie scrapes.
 - [MediaFlow](https://github.com/Mhdzumair/mediaflow-proxy) for MediaFlow Proxy which is used in this addon to proxy your streams
 - Issue templates were stolen from [5rahim/seanime](https://github.com/5rahim/seanime) (You should really try out this app)